frequently asked questions

 Is Temple Solel Family friendly?

-Children are welcome in services.
+CChildren and other family members are welcome!
 There is music throughout the service providing a

 movement break if needed.